top of page

 164

-Back in July 2020, to keep active during the Covid lockdowns, long-time naturalist Richard Aaron invited a friend to search for caterpillars in Toronto's High Park, which was close to where each of them lived.
-This 399-acre (161-hectare) urban park contains several natural areas, which offered good potential.
-At the end of that season, interest remained high, so it was decided to turn it into a multi-year survey whose goal was to document the diversity and abundance of caterpillars in the park.
-As the survey has grown, so too has the number of participants.
-The survey always welcomes new volunteers.
+In the summer of 2020, to keep active during the Covid lockdowns, long-time naturalist Richard Aaron invited a friend to search for caterpillars in Toronto's High Park.
+This 399-acre (161-hectare) urban park contains several natural areas, so offered good potential.
+At the end of the season, interest remained high, so it was decided to turn this into a multi-year survey.
+To the best of our knowledge, this is the only citizen science project in the world dedicated exclusively to documenting caterpillars in an urban park.
+(For a lengthier history and what makes caterpillars so fascinating, click HERE).

-We are always looking for new volunteers - no experience necessary.
-You can find more details here.
+The survey welcomes new volunteers - no experience necessary.
+You can find more details HERE.

 bottom of page